mug1wara26/jlox/README.md

 - String interpolation, by treating curly braces in strings as syntactic sugar for string concatenation.
 - Escape characters for a small set of characters.
+- While not an actual feature of the language, my AstPrinter prints the AST like a file tree, instead of using S-expressions, which I find to be hard to read.